khanhtra/Game-of-Life/DEVELOPER.md

 **KNOWN BUGS**
 - Selecting size 1 to 2 or 3 will cause the program to crash.
 The opposite should work.
 - "RUN" button and "PAUSE" will sometimes remain on the "pressed" color state, slowing down the time between clicks will help prevent this.
+- Loading another file after an initial file will break the program.